tisurai/pyconke-django-docker/README.md

 [![Python Version](https://img.shields.io/badge/python-3.6.2-brightgreen.svg)](https://python.org)
 [![Django Version](https://img.shields.io/badge/django-3.2-brightgreen.svg)](https://djangoproject.com)

-A tutorial about how to develop and deploy Django applications for network automation using Python, Django and Docker
+A tutorial about how to develop and deploy Django applications for network automation using Python, Django and Docker.

 This tutorial is in three parts:
 * Part 1 - Setup a virtual network topology using [EVE-NG](https://eve-ng.net)